FBalzerMPE/aat_target_file_construction/README.md

 I provide one (in the future maybe two) handles to run this program:

 - A jupiter notebook [recommended] that includes the setup and all the steps described below.
-- <s>A command-line script that can be invoked [not yet, still have to implement it, sorry]</s>
+- <s>A command-line script that can be invoked [not yet tested and only preliminary, sorry]</s>

+These handles both include a setup routine to automatically generate a data and a plot directory relative to the directory of where the code is run.

 ### :exclamation: Requirements

-For this script to work, the following packages need to be installed:
+For this script to work some requirements need to be met first:

+#### Packages

+The following packages need to be installed:

 - `astropy`
 - [`astroquery` (only necessary if you want to do Simbad or Gaia queries, see the 'unused functions.py' script for more information)]